iTwin/appui/docs/changehistory/NextVersion.md

 ### Additions

 - `useWidget` hook to convey widget state and location.

-## @itwin/appui-layout-react

-### Changes

-- A preview feature to activate a dragged widget tab whenever it is dropped in the receiving container.
+- `activateDroppedTab` preview feature to activate a dragged widget tab whenever it is dropped in the receiving container. #601